Alexander-Barth/HF-radar-assim-exercise/Julia.md

 Pkg.add("PyPlot")
 ```

-Instantiating an package environement (specified with a `Package.toml` file):
+Instantiating a package environment (specified with a `Package.toml` file):

 ```julia
 using Pkg;